 Conversion struggles are real, you guys!
-If you’ve ever had to double, triple, or halve a recipe, we've got your back!
-Make it easy on yourself with our cute and handy kitchen conversion chart printable.
+If you’ve ever had to double, triple, or halve a recipe, we feel you and we've come up with a solution.
+Make it easy on yourself with our cute and handy kitchen conversion chart printable!

 Sometimes you need to double a recipe to feed a crowd or freeze an easy meal for later.
 Or maybe you need to halve a recipe because you don't have enough of the ingredients to make a full batch.
 Nobody enjoys that deer-in-the-headlights feeling when the recipe you’re cutting in half calls for ¼ cup of something.
 (No, our normal measuring cup set didn't cup with a ⅛ cup, either.)